tryton/trytond/doc/models.rst

 One method to rule them all
 ````````````````````````````

-The first variant we can use is tho define a unique function for
+The first variant of this we'll look at is defining a unique function for
 several fields.
-Let's consider this new field:
+Let's consider this new field which returns the total for
+the invoice lines of kind *service*:

 .. highlight:: python